iknowjason/CMLab/README.md

 ### Deployment Options

 Since there are four systems built, feel free to scale this back to only include the systems you want.
-You can simple delete the linux1.tf, linux.tf, win1.tf, or win2.tf.
+You can simply delete the linux1.tf, linux.tf, win1.tf, or win2.tf.
 Below are some options:

 **Option 1:**  Run linux1 with linux2 to only practice configuration management with Linux.
 Delete win1.tf and win2.tf.